sftpplus/sftpplus-docs/src/doc_source/configuration-auth/deny-username.rst

     This list is not used to deny access to the file transfer services.

-    Leave it empty to allow any username to authenticate as administrators.
+    Leave this option empty to allow any username to authenticate as an administrator.
-    The value of `administrators =`` in the INI file means that administrators are explicitly defined and that you don't want to block any admin.
+    In the INI file, an empty value (e.g., `administrators =`) is treated as an empty list, thus not blocking any administrator.

     ..  note::
         When the `administrators` configuration option is not defined at all inside the .INI configuration file,